Sinocentrism: Thailand

 Thailand was subordinate to China as a tributary state from the Sui dynasty until the Taiping Rebellion of the late Qing dynasty in the mid-19th century.
 The Sukhothai Kingdom established official relations with the Yuan dynasty during the reign of King Ram Khamhaeng.
 Wei Yuan, the 19th century Chinese scholar, considered Thailand to be the strongest and most loyal of China's Southeast Asian tributaries, citing the time when Thailand offered to directly attack Japan to divert the Japanese in their planned invasions of Korea and the Asian mainland, as well as other acts of loyalty to the Ming dynasty.
 Thailand was welcoming and open to Chinese immigrants, who dominated commerce and trade, and achieved high positions in the government.

 Sri Lanka

-The Kandyan Kingdom was a tributary state of the Ming Empire for many decades.
-It was during this period that Chinese hegemony was most impactful on Kandyan politics and commerce.
-Sri Lankan kings provided tribute to Chinese emperors in the form of pearls, Filigreed gold, gems, ivory and valances.
-Notably, Parakramabahu VI of Kotte established relations with China in 1416 to appease the Yongle Emperor and to win his support and integrate himself with the Chinese emperor following the Ming–Kotte War.
+The last Sri Lankan kingdom, the Kingdom of Kandy (1469–1815), did not establish any significant relationships with imperial China.
+However, the preceding Kotte kingdom (1412–1597) had significant interactions with Ming China.
+Parakramabahu VI of Kotte, the founder of Kotte, established a significant alliance with Ming China during his reign, resulting in noteworthy political and economic consequences for the region.
+This alliance led to the removal of Vira Alakesvara of Gampola from the throne in favor of Parakramabahu VI, with documented details found in Chinese records.

+Historical accounts reveal that Parakramabahu VI's legitimacy was fortified through a selection process at the Ming court.
+He was nominated by the Yongle Ming emperor and subsequently installed into power by Admiral Zheng He.
+This transition was ensured by the commanding presence of Zheng He's formidable fleet.
+This collaboration marked the beginning of an era characterized by increased economic interaction between the Ming dynasty and the Kotte kingdom.
+In order to strengthen these relations, Parakramabahu VI initiated several diplomatic missions, totaling at least five, to China.
+These missions aimed to affirm the cessation of sea piracy within the Sea of Kotte.

+A notable legacy of Parakramabahu VI's reign is attributed to Admiral Zheng He, who made a lasting impact on Sri Lanka.
+This is exemplified by the installation of the Galle Trilingual inscription, serving as an artifact that attests to the interactions between the two nations during this historical period.

 Sri Lanka, like Japan, was considered yuanyi (remote foreigners; 遠夷) in jueyu (remote territories; 絕域) under the Imperial Chinese Tributary System.